“What gets measured gets managed”

 (attributed to quite a few people).

 When you establish your SEO goals, you should decide which metrics you are going to track as a measure of your SEO performance.
 Each business is individual, so there is no universal approach to this.
-Keep a few important things in mind.
+Keep a few things in mind.

 - Which metrics are important ?